satbirsingh01/learning_material/ssh.md

 ## SSH Keys

 Often the ssh of a machine will be configured so that authentication by password is disabled, other times you will want to connect in a way that makes the password input is troublesome, at others you may just feel lazy.
 In these cases you can use an identity key instead of a password for authentication.

+Keys look complicated but they are just a string of characters used instead of a password.
 Using a key to authenticate via ssh is far more secure than using password authentication; ssh is often used in malicious attacks that attempt to brute force their way into machines with various usernames and passwords.
 Key based authentication is done on the local machine so your authentication details are not exposed to the network; it is very secure and best practise.

 When you generate an SSH key pair on a machine it creates a pair of keys - the public key and the private key. *Never share the private key.* The file for the public key is also known as the identity file.
 In order for a key-based authentication to pass, a local machine must know the public key of the remote machine.
-The remote machine must have the private key confgured so that when the authentication is attempted, the two keys can view each other and pass, only the correct pairing will pass authentication.
+The remote machine must have the private key configured so that when the authentication is attempted, the two keys can view each other and pass, only the correct pairing will pass authentication.

 SSH keys are a hash and can be saved in different file formats, [this link demonstrates the difference between *rsa* and *pem*.](https://hstechdocs.helpsystems.com/manuals/globalscape/eft7-3/mergedprojects/eft/server_ssh_key_formats.htm#:~:text=EFT%20imports%20the%20PEM%20format,key%20on%20a%20Linux%20computer.)